-Its duties include "to oversee the process for preparing and submitting regular financial account information" and carrying out, inter alia, the following activities:
+As part of its duty to oversee the process for preparing and submitting regular financial information, the Audit and Control Committee carries out, inter alia, the following activities:

-- Approval of an annual Internal Audit Plan.
-This process includes assessing whether the Plan has sufficient scope to provide appropriate coverage for the main risks to which the Entity is exposed. - Assessment of the conclusions of the audits carried out and the impact on financial information, where applicable. - Constant monitoring of corrective action, prioritising each one.
+- Approval of the Annual Internal Audit Plan and assessing whether the Plan has sufficient scope to provide appropriate coverage for the main risks to which the Entity is exposed.

+- Assessment of the conclusions of the audits carried out and the impact on financial information, where applicable. - Constant monitoring of corrective action, prioritising each one.